+7166 B. On pari-mutuel pools generated by wagering at the racetrack on simulcast horse racing transmitted 7167 from jurisdictions outside the Commonwealth involving win, place, and show wagering, the licensee shall 7168 retain 1.25 percent of such pool to be distributed as follows: 0.75 percent to the Commonwealth as a license 7169 tax and 0.5 percent to the Virginia locality in which the racetrack is located.

+7170 C. On pari-mutuel pools generated by wagering at each Virginia satellite facility on simulcast horse

+7171 racing transmitted from jurisdictions outside the Commonwealth involving win, place, and show wagering, 7172 the licensee shall retain 1.25 percent of such pool to be distributed as follows: 0.75 percent to the

+7172 The ficensee shall relate 1.25 percent of such pool to be distributed as follows.
+0.75 percent to the 7173 Commonwealth as a license tax, 0.25 percent to the locality in which the satellite facility is located, and 0.25 7174 percent to the Virginia locality in which the racetrack is located.

+7175 D. On pari-mutuel pools generated by wagering at the racetrack and each Virginia satellite facility on 7176 simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving win, place, and 7177 show wagering, the licensee shall retain 1.3 percent of such pool to be distributed as follows:

+7178 1.
+One percent of the pool to the Virginia Breeders Fund;

+7179 2.
+Fifteen one-hundredths percent to the Virginia-Maryland Regional College of Veterinary Medicine;

+7180 3.
+Five one-hundredths percent to the Virginia Horse Center Foundation;

+7181 4.
+Five one-hundredths percent to the Virginia Horse Industry Board; and

+5. Five one-hundredths percent to the Virginia Thoroughbred Association for the promotion of breedingin the Commonwealth.

-- B. On pari-mutuel pools generated by wagering at the racetrack on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving win, place, and show wagering, the licensee shall retain 1.25 percent of such pool to be distributed as follows: 0.75 percent to the Commonwealth as a license tax and 0.5 percent to the Virginia locality in which the racetrack is located. - C. On pari-mutuel pools generated by wagering at each Virginia satellite facility on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving win, place, and show wagering, the licensee shall retain 1.25 percent of such pool to be distributed as follows: 0.75 percent to the Commonwealth as a license tax, 0.25 percent to the locality in which the satellite facility is located, and 0.25 percent to the Virginia locality in which the racetrack is located. - D. On pari-mutuel pools generated by wagering at the racetrack and each Virginia satellite facility on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving win, place, and show wagering, the licensee shall retain 1.3 percent of such pool to be distributed as follows: - 1.
-One percent of the pool to the Virginia Breeders Fund; - 2.
-Fifteen one-hundredths percent to the Virginia-Maryland Regional College of Veterinary Medicine; - 3.
-Five one-hundredths percent to the Virginia Horse Center Foundation; - 4.
-Five one-hundredths percent to the Virginia Horse Industry Board; and - 5.
-Five one-hundredths percent to the Virginia Thoroughbred Association for the promotion of breeding in the Commonwealth. - E. On pari-mutuel pools generated by wagering at the racetrack on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving wagering other than win, place, and show wagering, the licensee shall retain 2.75 percent of such pool to be distributed as follows: 1.75 percent to the Commonwealth as a license tax and 1.0 percent to the Virginia locality in which the racetrack is located. - F. On pari-mutuel pools generated by wagering at each Virginia satellite facility on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving wagering other than win, place, and show wagering, the licensee shall retain 2.75 percent of such pool to be distributed as follows: 1.75 percent to the Commonwealth as a license tax, 0.5 percent to the locality in which the satellite facility is located, and 0.5 percent to the Virginia locality in which the racetrack is located. - G. On pari-mutuel pools generated by wagering at the racetrack and each Virginia satellite facility on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving wagering other than win, place, and show wagering, the licensee shall retain 1.3 percent of such pool to be distributed as follows: - 1.
-One percent of the pool to the Virginia Breeders Fund; - 2.
-Fifteen one-hundredths percent to the Virginia-Maryland Regional College of Veterinary Medicine; - 3.
-Five one-hundredths percent to the Virginia Horse Center Foundation; - 4.
-Five one-hundredths percent to the Virginia Horse Industry Board; and - 5.
-Five one-hundredths percent to the Virginia Thoroughbred Association for the promotion of breeding in the Commonwealth.
+7184 E. On pari-mutuel pools generated by wagering at the racetrack on simulcast horse racing transmitted 7185 from jurisdictions outside the Commonwealth involving wagering other than win, place, and show wagering, 7186 the licensee shall retain 2.75 percent of such pool to be distributed as follows: 1.75 percent to the 7187 Commonwealth as a license tax and 1.0 percent to the Virginia locality in which the racetrack is located.

+7187 Commonwealth as a license tax and 1.0 percent to the Virginia locality in which the racetrack is located.
+7188 F. On pari-mutuel pools generated by wagering at each Virginia satellite facility on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving wagering other than win, place, and show wagering, the licensee shall retain 2.75 percent of such pool to be distributed as follows: 1.75 percent to the Commonwealth as a license tax, 0.5 percent to the locality in which the satellite facility is located, and 0.5 percent to the Virginia locality in which the racetrack is located.

+G. On pari-mutuel pools generated by wagering at the racetrack and each Virginia satellite facility on simulcast horse racing transmitted from jurisdictions outside the Commonwealth involving wagering other than win, place, and show wagering, the licensee shall retain 1.3 percent of such pool to be distributed as 7196 follows:

+7197 1.
+One percent of the pool to the Virginia Breeders Fund;

+7198 2.
+Fifteen one-hundredths percent to the Virginia-Maryland Regional College of Veterinary Medicine;

+7199 3.
+Five one-hundredths percent to the Virginia Horse Center Foundation;

+7200 4.
+Five one-hundredths percent to the Virginia Horse Industry Board; and

+7201 5.
+Five one-hundredths percent to the Virginia Thoroughbred Association for the promotion of breeding 7202 in the Commonwealth.